fkmendes/PhyloJunction/docs/source/installing.rst

 Requirements and dependencies
 -----------------------------

-For the most part, |pj| has been developed and tested on an M1-chip Apple machine (running macOS Big Sur), though it is periodically tested on Linux (Ubuntu).
+For the most part, |pj| has been developed and tested on an M1-chip Apple machine (running macOS Sonoma), though it is periodically tested on Linux (Ubuntu).
 There is no support for Microsoft Windows.

-|pj| currently runs under Python 3.9 (support for 3.1X will be added soon) and has various Python library dependencies.
+|pj| currently runs under Python 3.11 and has various Python library dependencies.
 Fortunately those are automatically managed by the pip_ package manager, as shown below.

 -------------------------